Weighted automata are compact and actively learnable: Formal background

 \end{myDef}

 Note that the DFA restrictions of a single start state and determinism (Equation~\ref{eq:deterministic}) imply that given a DFA $A$, any word $w$ defines only one path (i.e., $\forall w \in \Sigma^* \;\; |\mathrm{paths}_A(w)| = 1$) and this path is either accepting or not.
 This means that a DFA is also an NFA, and WA2.
-It will be useful to have the following two refinements of paths: